abruzzi/patterns-for-state-management-in-react/README.md

 };
 ```

-Moving forward, we can encapsulate the state and keyboard event handling logic within a custom hook named `useDropdown`.
-This hook returns an object containing the necessary states and functions, which can be de-structured and used within our `Dropdown` component, keeping it clean and maintainable.
+To address this, we'll introduce the concept of a headless component via a custom hook named `useDropdown`.
+This hook efficiently wraps up the state and keyboard event handling logic, returning an object filled with essential states and functions.
+By de-structuring this in our `Dropdown` component, we keep our code neat and sustainable.

+The magic lies in the `useDropdown` hook, our protagonist—the headless component.
+This versatile unit houses everything a dropdown needs: whether it's open, the selected item, the highlighted item, reactions to the Enter key, and so forth.
+The beauty is its adaptability; you can pair it with various visual presentations—your JSX elements.

 ```jsx
 const useDropdown = (items: Item[]) => {